As winter storm moves across US, ice becomes bigger concern

 Airlines canceled nearly 7,000 flights in the U.S. scheduled for Wednesday or Thursday, the flight-tracking service FlightAware.com showed.
 More than 1,000 flights were canceled Thursday alone at Dallas-Fort Worth International Airport, and more than 300 were canceled at nearby Dallas Love Field.

 Bleed reported from Little Rock, Arkansas.
-Associated Press writers Adrian Sainz in Memphis, Tennessee; Paul J. Weber in Austin; Terry Wallace in Dallas; James Anderson in Denver; Rick Callahan in Indianapolis; and Margery Beck in Omaha, Nebraska contributed to this report.
+Associated Press writers Adrian Sainz in Memphis, Tennessee; Paul J. Weber in Austin; Seth Borenstein in Kensington, Maryland; Terry Wallace in Dallas; James Anderson in Denver; Rick Callahan in Indianapolis; and Margery Beck in Omaha, Nebraska contributed to this report.